-If you like oranges, mango and bananas, you'll love the taste of this recipe.
-Sure, the spinach and bright green color might be a little intimidating.
-BUT if you are trying to make healthy changes in your diet, this is the BEST (and simplest) habit I've embraced.
-You can learn more about the amazing health benefits of a daily green smoothie here.
+If you like oranges, mango and bananas, you’ll love the taste of this recipe.
+Sure, the spinach and bright green color might be a little intimidating. yet if you are trying to make healthy changes in your diet, this is the BEST (and simplest) habit I’ve embraced.

 - Cut up any fresh ingredients you have.
 I like to keep the white pith on my oranges because they hold a lot of nutrients.
 If you’ve got a high-powered blender then you won’t even notice the pith in your smoothie.